Power of Attorney in Switzerland

 Drafting a power of attorney is not that simple as it must contain certain elements which will attest its validity.
-Among these the names of the individual granting the power of attorney and the representative.
+Among these are the names of the individual granting the power of attorney and the representative.
 In Switzerland, powers of attorney must also be signed and dated and the documents should also mention the place where they were concluded.

-One the most frequent uses of powers of attorney in Switzerland is for business purposes.
+One of the most frequent uses of powers of attorney in Switzerland is for business purposes.
 Foreign investors opening companies in Switzerland will usually appoint a trustworthy person to represent them in the incorporation procedure.
-However, powers of attorney can also be used when opening a corporate bank account which is a requirement for companies.
+However, powers of attorney can also be used when opening a corporate bank account, which is a compulsory requirement for companies.
 Powers of attorney can also be used when concluding a business contract with a Swiss company on behalf of a foreign investor.

 The power of attorney in Swiss family legislation